1aeo/allium/docs/proposal/clickhouse/README.md

 ---

-**Note**: The improved schema is based on analysis of real Tor consensus and descriptor formats from collector.torproject.org (June 2025 data), ensuring all features are technically feasible with actually available data.
+**Note**: The optimal schema is based on analysis of real Tor consensus and descriptor formats from collector.torproject.org (June 2025 data), ensuring all features are technically feasible with actually available data.
+The lilpeep relay data was used as a concrete example to validate all schema design decisions.